The C++ map rbegin method is utilized to retrieve a reverse iterator that points to the final element of the map data structure.

 Roll Number of Topper is: 30

-In the above example, a map marks is implemented where the Roll Number is being stored as value and marks as key.
-This enables us to take advantage of the auto sorting in maps and lets us to identify the Roll number of the element with the highest marks.
+In the scenario described, a mapping technique is utilized where the Roll Number is stored as the value and marks are stored as the key.
+This approach leverages the automatic sorting functionality in maps, allowing us to easily determine the Roll number associated with the highest marks.